sidgautam95/adaptive-sampling-mri-suno/README.md

 ## ICD Sampling algorithm.

-The following code implements the ICD sampling optimization using a trained reconstruction network:

 Run `get_icd_mask.py` to get ICD mask for a given choice of reconstructor, metric, undersampling factor and initial mask.
 Default parameters are:
 1. Reconstructor: UNet
 2. Metric: NRMSE